kaelzhang/asks/README.md

 'abc'
 ```

-I thought I need NOT to tell about `false`.
+I thought I need NOT to talk about `false`.

 ### Schema Structures, Programming Details